Optivem Journal

 ❌Empty Domain

-You’re used to CRUD.
-You think of entities as just data structure, with public getters and setters:
+If you’re used to CRUD, you probably see entities as simple data structures with public getters and setters.

 class Order {